 These payments would be as well as any maternity leave you get.

 It’s also worth seeing what other help and benefits you're entitled to - such as Child Tax Credit, Healthy Start vouchers and a Sure Start grant.
 You can claim some benefits before you give birth, so it’s worth checking as soon as you can.

 When you can get statutory maternity pay

-This is the type of maternity pay that most women get.
+This is the type of maternity pay that most people get.
 Your employer has to pay you this if:

 - you work for your employer in the 15th week before your baby is due and have worked for them for at least 26 weeks before that (you can find your dates by entering your due date below)

 - your average pay, before tax, is at least £120 a week